mothball16/flash-thunder/FlashThunder/!Core/planningDoc.md

 - UnitSkill: The deserialized result of an entity attack.
 The info is used to stage attacks and update the UI.
 - AttackBehavior: The strategy used to perform an attack. should not be specific, rather encompassing of a category of attacks
+- AttackInstance: the instance of an attack with a lifetime, which is ticked by the AttackManager.
 - AttackParams: the information about an attack SPECIFIC to the attackbehavior
 - AttackData: the container created through the ECS world to signal that an attack is to be executed

 Entity has a Skills component that contains a list of UnitSkills Entity can add a AttackRequest component to itself for AttackSystem to process.

+### AttackBehavior rules
+- AttackBehavior's Execute method should return an AttackInstance, where update methods and such would be injected from the behavior.
+Any stateful information should be contained within the Execute method and used in the lambda Update.